jelledelaender/OUProxyAnalyzer/README.md

 Usage:
 `ruby process_dns.rb <log_file> <optional: filter_ip>`

-The script has 2 parameters.
-The first one is the log file, like example.log The filter_ip is optional and can be used to filter the dataset by all requests from this IP
+The script has two parameters.
+The first one is the log file, e.g. example_dns.log The filter_ip is optional and can be used to filter the dataset by all requests from the given IP, to ensure you only process requests that were made from this IP.

 Example output: